 There are a few things you should take not of as it will let you know if there is an issue with your pool.

 - Are the returns in the sidewall of the pool weak?

 - Is the in-floor cleaning system working correctly?
 Your pool should be free of 99 percent dirt and debris.
-(Use a pool cleaning robot to make this legit)

 - How is the water clarity of your pool?
 The bottom should be visible with crystal clear water.

 - Is the drain at the bottom obstructed?

 - Is your hose cleaner moving as it should?